bilalamjad-devops/containerize-flask-mysql-application/README.md

 # Containerize a Flask + MySQL Application

+> Developers cannot run the application consistently on different machines.

 ## Objective

 In this project, we containerize a simple two-tier Flask + MySQL application.